Lighthouse Point, Florida: Geography

-Lighthouse Point is known for boating as the vast majority of the city is built on canals built during the 1950s to 1960's.
+Lighthouse Point is known for boating as the vast majority of the city is built on canals built during the 1950s to 1960s.
 This created a large amount of water front housing and made boating and fishing popular.

-Through the Hillsboro Inlet boats can reach the Bahamas within 40 miles to Bimini or 60 miles to Grand Bahama.
+Through the Hillsboro Inlet, boats can reach the Bahamas within 40 miles to Bimini or 60 miles to Grand Bahama.

 Demographics

 2020 census

-As of the 2020 United States census, there were 10,486 people, 5,188 households, and 3,141 families residing in the city.
+As of the 2020 United States census, there were 10,486 people, 5,475 households, and 3,025 families residing in the city.